 An annotation constructor must simply instantiate and return an instance of an annotation type.
 The body of an annotation constructor may not contain multiple statements.
 Operator expressions, member expressions, self references, anonymous functions, comprehensions, and string templates are not permitted in the definition of an annotation constructor.
-Every base expression in the body of an annotation constructor must be a reference to a parameter of the annotation constructor or to an anonyous class instance of an enumerated type, or must occur in a direct instantiation expression for an annotation type.
+Every base expression in the body of an annotation constructor must be a reference to a parameter of the annotation constructor or to an anonymous class instance of an enumerated type, or must occur in a direct instantiation expression, as defined in §6.6.1 Direct invocations, for an annotation type.